Chart Color Schemes

 Donvale - Park Orchards shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Donvale-Park Orchards exceeds national averages significantly.
-40.8% of residents aged 15+ hold university qualifications compared to Australia's 30.4% and the SA4 region's 31.2%.
-Bachelor degrees are most common at 27.3%, followed by postgraduate qualifications (9.3%) and graduate diplomas (4.2%).
-Vocational credentials are also prominent, with 25.3% of residents aged 15+ holding such qualifications - advanced diplomas (11.2%) and certificates (14.1%).
+Educational attainment in Donvale - Park Orchards is significantly higher than broader benchmarks.
+40.8% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 31.2% in the SA4 region.
+Bachelor degrees are the most common at 27.3%, followed by postgraduate qualifications (9.3%) and graduate diplomas (4.2%).
+Vocational credentials are also prominent, with 25.3% of residents aged 15+ holding them - advanced diplomas (11.2%) and certificates (14.1%).

 Educational participation is high, with 30.3% of residents currently enrolled in formal education.
-This includes 9.4% in primary, 9.4% in secondary, and 6.8% pursuing tertiary education.
-There are 9 schools operating within Donvale-Park Orchards educating approximately 4,176 students.
-The area demonstrates significant socio-educational advantages and academic achievement (ICSEA: 1100).
+This includes 9.4% in primary education, 9.4% in secondary education, and 6.8% pursuing tertiary education.
+There are 9 schools operating within Donvale - Park Orchards, educating approximately 4,176 students.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1100).
 The educational mix includes 4 primary, 3 secondary, and 2 K-12 schools.
-School capacity exceeds typical residential needs with 24.9 places per 100 residents compared to the regional average of 19.5, indicating the area serves as an educational center for the broader region.
+School capacity exceeds typical residential needs, with 24.9 places per 100 residents compared to the regional average of 19.5, indicating the area serves as an educational center for the broader region.
 Note: where schools show 'n/a' for enrolments please refer to parent campus.

 Frequently Asked Questions - Education